getrambo/apps-script-tutorial/README.md

 In this tutorial, you will add the following function that applies multiple style changes to selected text in a presentation.

-> Lines 5 and 6 get the selected text; lines 10 to 13 apply style changes.
+> Lines 5 and 6 get the selected text; lines 9 to 14 verify text was selected and apply style changes.

 ![sample code](./images/01-sample-code.png)